 - 1. The convention, seminar, or meeting is directly related to your trade or business. - 2.
 The cruise ship is a vessel registered in the United States. - 3.
-All of the cruise ship's ports of call are in the United States or in possessions of the United States. - 4.
-You attach to your return a written statement signed by you that includes information about: - a.
+All of the cruise ship's ports of call are in the United States or in possessions of the United States. - You attach to your return a written statement signed by you that includes information about: - a.
 The total days of the trip (not including the days of transportation to and from the cruise ship port), - b.
 The number of hours each day that you devoted to scheduled business activities, and - c.
-A program of the scheduled business activities of the meeting. - 5.
-You attach to your return a written statement signed by an officer of the organization or group sponsoring the meeting that includes: - a.
-A schedule of the business activities of each day of the meeting, and - b.
-The number of hours you attended the scheduled business activities.
+A program of the scheduled business activities of the meeting.